LACMIP/emu/docs/_documentation/imaging.md

 Additionally, the museum's Keyence microscope can be accesssed by appointment when very high quality imagery is needed to fulfill research requests.
 Access to this equipment is controlled by the [Entomology](https://nhm.org/research-collections/departments/entomology) division.

-# Saving
-## File Names
-### Script

-### Keystroking
-Avoid manually renaming files whenever possible.
-However, sometimes file names must be hand keystroked.
-File names should conform to this format:
--`LACMIP_cat#_Genus_species_etc`

-Images containing barcodes can be renamed using the barcode scanner, which acts like a keyboard.
-Scan the barcode in the image to insert the catalog number into the file name.
-However, the file name should still be manually altered to conform to the preferred format.

-## Metadata
-Images destined for EMu and the web should have metadata applied to them in Adobe Bridge.
-To do so, open Adobe Bridge and navigate to the folder containing the images you'd like to append metadata to.
-Select all images in the folder, then choose _Tools > Append Metadata_, and select the desired template.
-(Do not choose _Replace Metadata_.)
-The first time you do this, you may need to load your desired metadata template into Bridge: _LACMIP Imaging > Imaging Templates_.

-If you are applying metadata to images _after_ they have been uploaded to Google Drive, this step will be most easily accomplished using Finder and the desktop version of Google Drive for Mac.

-{% include figure image_path="/assets/images/imaging_metadata.png" alt="How to apply metadata to images in Bridge" caption="**Figure illustrating how to apply metadata to images in Adobe Bridge.** Right-click the image above to enlarge it in a separate tab or window." %}

 # Storage
 ## Google Drive
 All *specimen* images should be saved to an appropriate subfolder _Google Drive > Shared Drives > LACMIP Imaging_. **The purpose of this shared drive is to store original, unaltered specimen images**.
 These files should be periodically shared with the Database Manager for ingestion into EMu.
 Any images that are intended for the web will also need to be saved to Extensis Portfolio.